 Rhinestone/sequins/beads can be used to fill the inside of the monogram or it can be used to fill the outside space in a rather void / negative embroidery method.Checkout the tutorials for attaching beads, attaching sequins and attaching rhinestones for more detail.

 If it is a monogram with thick outline I would definitely be using the stencil as explained below but if it is a simple small monogram I would simply trace the monogram onto the fabric with a carbon paper and paint over it

 5 Applique Monograms

 Beautiful Monograms can be created by Applique.
 Use satin fabric to make these monograms and they will beat any machine embroidered monograms made with high end embroidery machines.
-Checkout the different ways to sew Applique designs.
+Checkout the post on applique letters and different ways to sew Applique designs.

 How to make a stencil with your monogram.